json-api/json-api/extensions/index.md

 >
 > Make sure your extension's specification follows the
 > [profile extension requirements](/format/1.1/#extending-profile-extensions-characteristics)
-> listed in the main specification, especially those on key naming and what an
+> listed in the main specification, especially those on what an extension is
-> extension is not allowed to do.
+> not allowed to do.
 >
 > Finally, it is **strongly encouraged** that your extension:
 >